Your guide to everything you need to know to plan your perfect 3 days in San Francisco itinerary!

 It’s a very homey place and definitely has more character than your generic chain hotels.

-Rooms here are basic but comfortable and the bathrooms are shared.
+You’ll find basic but comfortable rooms and the bathrooms are shared.

 For the price (under $200 a night) and the location, this place is a steal in San Francisco.